 Common Mistakes That Damage Lacquered Wood Floors

-Most damage to lacquered wood floors comes from small habits repeated over time, not single accidents.
-These mistakes slowly weaken the lacquer layer, making the floor harder to clean and more prone to dull patches and scratches.
+Most damage to lacquered wood floors comes from small habits repeated over time, not one-off accidents.
+These mistakes slowly weaken the lacquer layer, making the floor harder to clean and more likely to show dull patches, scratches, and uneven wear.

 proper lacquered wood floor maintenance